 Since no single measurement can effectively represent all facets of an AI solution, Ontra Synapse uses a blend of metrics to ensure model outputs are reliable, relevant, and consistent.

-Firms can do so with confidence as long as they understand the technology’s limitations and work with reputable vendors that have sufficiently addressed these issues.
-As discussed previously, anemic training data can undermine the quality of any AI output.
+Firms can do so with confidence when they understand the technology’s limitations and work with reputable vendors that have sufficiently addressed these issues.
+As discussed earlier, poor training data can undermine the quality of any AI output.
 Additionally, hallucinations and non-deterministic (i.e. inconsistent) outputs are two of the undesirable byproducts of generative AI models.
+Solutions that recognize the limitations and challenges of using AI and integrate human-in-the-loop validation will produce better and more relevant outputs.

-Fortunately, vendors that have sourced large, use case-specific data sets and employ subject matter experts to monitor quality are capable of delivering transformational outcomes with minimal risk.
-For that reason, Ontra has invested in building a complete AI solution comprising world-class data, industry-specific models, and a global network of lawyers.
+Fortunately, vendors that have sourced large use case-specific datasets and employ subject matter experts to verify quality are capable of delivering transformational outcomes with minimal risk.
+For that reason, Ontra has invested in building a complete AI solution comprising world-class data, purpose-built and commercial models, and a global network of legal and contract professionals.

 The bottom line

-- Ontra developed a proprietary blend of predictive and generative AI models tailored to private markets’ use cases.
+- Developed a proprietary blend of predictive and generative AI models tailored to private capital markets’ use cases.

-- Ontra trains its models on anonymized and aggregated data from over 800,000 industry-related negotiations.
+- Trains models on anonymized and aggregated data from over one million contracts processed through our solutions.